 The tour begins with a 45-minute hike into the jungle.
 With headlamps, visitors enter by way of a 10 meter swim across a deep turquoise pool, followed by a small, wet scramble up a rock.
 The tour is walking and swimming through passageways that can be narrow and a little harrowing …particularly in the dark, but this lends to the thrill.

 Inside the ATM cave, sculpted stalactites and stalagmites, pottery from the ancient Maya, artworks and the skeletal remains of human sacrifice can be seen.
 The ATM cave holds archeological and historical significance in that it provides insight to psyche of the Maya in their decline.

 A beautiful cave and “soft” adventure located near to Hidden Valley Inn in the Mountain Pine Ridge area.
-A trip to Rio Frio is usually combined with Rio On Pools or another activity.
+A trip to Rio Frio is usually combined with a tour to Caracol Ruins and Rio On Pools.

 The Rio Frio is a beautiful cave is just a half a mile long, so natural daylight helps illuminate this tour.
 The cave dome is the largest found to date in Belize and its massive entrance makes this “easy”cave tour accessible for most.
 During the dry season you can walk across the entire cave and out the other end.
 It is a great spot for photography.